-Particular attention was paid to Institutional Issues, the IDP-Budget-PMS link, and an updated list of Projects.
+Particular attention was paid to Institutional Issues, the IDP-Budget-PMS link and issues raised at the Budget-IDP outreach during the month of January to March which relating to developmental goals of the GSDM citizens.
+These issues were utilised in informing and updating the list of Projects.